vignesh4005/Global_Well-Being_Prediction_Using_Development_Indicators/README.md

 - Build predictive models using machine learning techniques to forecast happiness scores based on available features like GDP, social support, and other socio-economic variables.
 - Compute the change in "Life Ladder Score" over years for each country and predict the direction (increase or decrease).

-### 4. Assess the Role of Governance and Perception
+### 4. Socioeconomic, Governance, and Well-Being Insights
-- Investigate the influence of governance factors such as freedom and perceptions of corruption on happiness.
+- Investigate how socioeconomic factors (e.g., GNI per capita, total population, internet penetration) and governance indicators (e.g., Voice and Accountability, Government Effectiveness) influence happiness.
-- Analyze how governance correlates with other metrics influencing happiness scores.
+- Identify the most significant drivers of well-being across countries and explore any regional patterns that could inform policymaking.

 ### 5. Visualize Relationships
 - Create meaningful visualizations to represent the relationships between key variables.